laulin/sf2/README.md

 ### Password vs SSH key

-Only the 'new', 'encrypt', and 'ssh add' functions require the password.
+Only the 'new', 'encrypt', 'ssh add' and 'ssh rm' functions require the password.
 All other functions use SSH keys by default.
 It is possible to bypass this behavior by adding the '--password' directive to the command.
 For example, here the "open" function with password :

 ``` bash
 sf2 open --password -p cat my_container.x
 ```

-In the context of using the password, the -m option allows you to set the password on the command line (Warning: this can be dangerous).
+In the context of using the password, the "-m" option allows you to set the password on the command line (Warning: this can be dangerous).

 By default, only passwords of 12 characters (A-Z, a-z, 0-9, special symbols) are allowed.
 Functions 'new', 'encrypt', and 'ssh add' will raise an exception if the password is not compliant.
 Anyway, you can bypass this procetion using "-w" option.